austin5919/Media-Player---SE/README.md

 ```

 ## Guide
+#### choose a Playlist/Library
+Click the dropdown menu to select and option.
+Its on the top right.
 #### Play A Song
 Click once on the desired song found in the list.
+Or right click the song you want to play to prompt a pop up menu that shows all available options.
+in that menu you will be able to add songs to playlist.
 #### Add A Song
 Click the *Browse* button.
 This will open a new window which will allow you to navigate to the song.
 Once you've navigated to your song you may click the *Open* button which will close the window and add the song to the list.